Smashinator5000/Sailor.Moon.QuizGame/README.md

 # Sailor.Moon.QuizGame

 Here are 15 facts on Sailor Moon!
 How much do you know?
+You'll have 120 secounds!
 Miss an answer and lose 10 points.